orange-cloudfoundry/cassandra-deployment/README.md

 section of the Bosh documentation for details about how to do this.

+## `cf-service-broker-rename-deployment-and-network.yml`

+This add-on to `cf-service-broker.yml` implements a deployment and network renaming.
+To be used when using `rename-deployment-and-network.yml` and `cf-service-broker.yml`.

 ## `shield-v7-agent.yml`

 This operations file installs a SHIELD v7 agent for backuping you Cassandra